Some Texans got electric bills up to $17,000 after the storm. How does that happen?

 “It’s funny to say, but if you look at news outlets and social media outlets, you see pictures that are posted and I’m one of the lower bills,” Astrein said.
 “To be thankful for that is actually crazy.”

 The state’s unregulated market allows customers to pick their utility providers, with some offering plans that let users pay wholesale prices for power.
 Variable plans can be attractive to customers in better weather, when the bill may be lower than fixed-rate ones.
-Customers can shift their usage to the cheapest periods, like nights.
+Customers can shift their usage to the cheapest periods, such as nights.
 But when the wholesale price increases, the variable plan becomes the worst option.

-“Everyone in Texas is about deregulation, and Gritty as a wholesale electricity provider is the most deregulated you can get,” said Nicholas Milazzo, who is facing a $3,000 bill.
+“Everyone in Texas is about deregulation, and Griddy as a wholesale electricity provider is the most deregulated you can get,” said Nicholas Milazzo, who is facing a $3,000 bill.
 “And this just goes to show why regulation is important because, sure, in the short term it’s great, but then situations like this arise, where it just gets out of control.”

 People with exorbitant bills have demanded solutions.
 Texas Attorney General Ken Paxton announced that he is launching an investigation into the power failures, including the high prices.
 On Saturday, Gov. Greg Abbott (R) convened an emergency meeting with Lt.
-Gov. Dan Patrick, Speaker Dade Phelan and other lawmakers to discuss what they could do to address the spike in costs for residents.
+Gov. Dan Patrick, Texas House Speaker Dade Phelan and other lawmakers to discuss what they could do to address the spike in costs for residents.

 “It is unacceptable for Texans who suffered through days in the freezing cold without electricity or heat to now be hit with skyrocketing energy costs,” Abbott said in a statement.

-Rep. Michael McCaul (R-Tex) offered hope that the cost for individuals will be alleviated by federal assistance provided by President Biden’s emergency disaster declaration and the Federal Emergency Management Agency.
+Rep. Michael McCaul (R-Tex.) offered hope that the cost for individuals will be alleviated by federal assistance provided by President Biden’s emergency disaster declaration and the Federal Emergency Management Agency.

 “The current plan is with the federal assistance to be able to help homeowners both repair — we have a lot of water leaks, a lot of water damage, pipes bursting — but also their electricity bills, as well,” McCaul said Sunday during an interview on CNN’s “State of the Union.”